denyskoech/How-Browsers-Work/README.md

 # How-Browsers-Work
-Research on how web browsers work.
+Research on how a web browser works.